-Other than SIP, international online sellers can also sell and ship goods to the Philippines through third-party fulfillment providers that ship to the country.
-This could be the option available for Shopee sellers in other countries like Indonesia, Vietnam, Thailand, Malaysia, and South Korea (even those in Singapore that are not part of the SIP program) who intend to sell and ship goods to Shopee customers in the Philippines.
+You can use third-party fulfillment providers that ship to the Philippines.
+This option could be available for Shopee sellers in other countries like Indonesia, Vietnam, Thailand, Malaysia, and South Korea (even those in Singapore that are not part of the SIP program) who intend to sell and ship goods to Shopee customers in the Philippines.

 - Finding a shipping partner for PH

-Upon reaching the Philippine port or airport, the parcel is subjected to customs clearance.
-After passing through clearance, the shipment is delivered to the provider’s domestic distribution center or warehouse, where it will be sorted to be assigned to trucks, vans, or other transport forms for last-mile delivery.
-Lastly, the parcel is moved from the distribution center to the Shopee customer’s Philippine address.
+The parcel is subjected to customs clearance upon reaching the Philippine port or airport.
+After passing through clearance, the shipment is delivered to the provider’s domestic distribution centre or warehouse.
+It will be sorted to be assigned to trucks, vans, or other transport forms for last-mile delivery.
+The parcel is moved from the distribution centre to the Shopee customer’s Philippine address.

-Take note that last-mile delivery might take another day or two to complete if the customer’s address is outside Metro Manila, the country’s capital.
-The local logistics provider will again have to ship the parcel via air if it is bound to far-flung provinces (the Philippines is an archipelago and most islands require air or sea shipping).
+Note that last-mile delivery might take another day or two if the customer’s address is outside Metro Manila, the country’s capital.
+The local logistics provider will again have to ship the parcel via air if it is bound to far-flung provinces (the Philippines is an archipelago, and most islands require air or sea shipping).

 - Packaging the parcel

 It is advisable to use extra packing materials like packing peanuts or bubble wrap to provide additional protection inside the box.
-Doing so will prevent breakage of the item no matter how rough handling could be during the long shipment process.
+Doing so will prevent the breakage of the item, no matter how rough handling could be during the long shipment process.

 - Choosing the right service level

 When choosing a logistics partner, you should also consider the right level of service for your shipment to the Philippines.
 In this stage, an international online seller should look at the different tiers of shipping services offered.
-Take note that the more service features offered by a shipping partner, the costlier the shipping fee gets.
+Take note that the more service features a shipping partner offers, the costlier the shipping fee gets.

 An online seller could opt to choose features that are applicable and that suit the budget and logistics needs.
 Among the most important considerations are the delivery time, the parcel weight, real-time tracking of the shipment, packaging service (optional), and on-call customer service.
-It will also help if there is a feature that will compensate for the loss of shipment, but it could add up to the overall shipping costs.
+It will also help if a feature compensates for the shipment loss, but it could add up to the overall shipping costs.

 - Providing accurate shipping details

-It is important to provide the right shipping details and necessary documents as these are required to pass the Philippine customs.
-Make sure to include the following information: online seller’s (sender’s) name and address, Philippine recipient’s complete name and address, the product’s manufacturing origin, declared value of the item (in US dollar as well as seller’s and recipient’s respective currencies), system code, description of the item, the quantity of the item, and weight/dimensions.
+It is important to provide the right shipping details, and necessary documents as these are required to pass the Philippine customs.
+Make sure to include the following information: the online seller’s (sender’s) name and address, the Philippine recipient’s complete name and address, the product’s manufacturing origin, the declared value of the item (in US dollars as well as the seller’s and recipient’s respective currencies), system code, description of the item, the quantity of the item, and weight/dimensions.

-The shipping services provider could fill out the customs declaration form (or the seller could do it) and perform shipment labeling.
+The shipping services provider could fill out the customs declaration form (or the seller could do it) and perform labelling.
 It is important for the seller to always check for the completeness and accuracy of the details provided.
 Incomplete or inaccurate documentation may cause issues in customs or incur extra shipping charges.
-Fines could be incurred for under-declared valuation of the item on the commercial invoice.
+Fines could be incurred for the under-declared item valuation on the commercial invoice.

 Other than the shipping costs to the Philippines, a parcel may incur additional charges for duties and taxes in the Philippine customs if the item value exceeds US$200.
-The tax cost could be equivalent to 32% of the shipment’s valuation.
+The tax cost could equal 32% of the shipment’s valuation.

 - Passing the parcel to the shipping carrier

-When the parcel is ready, the seller hands it to the chosen carrier (LOCAD), noting the selected service level.
-The online seller could opt to have the package picked up from his or her address or have it delivered to the logistics provider’s address.
-If the track and trace feature is selected, the seller can monitor the shipment’s journey to the Philippines the moment the LOCAD receives the parcel.
+When the parcel is ready, the seller hands it to the chosen shipping carrier (Locad), noting the selected service level.
+The online seller could opt to have the package picked up from his or her address or delivered to the logistics provider’s address.
+If the track and trace feature is selected, the seller can monitor the shipment’s journey to the Philippines when the Locad receives the parcel.